player62/Date-Manger/README.md

 # Date-Manger
-For ComEDU Learning Fair 2022
+For ComEdu Learning Fair 2022